RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 ## Deliverables

-1. Source code.
+1. Source code
 	1. List Class
 	2. Driver
 		1. Must demonstrate each and every functionality described above2.
-2. Documentationa.
+2. Documentation
 	1. Discuss your design and approach for solving the problemb.
 	2. You are encouraged to use pictures to illustrate what you're doingc.
 	3. Discuss the differences and similarities between the two approaches, i.e., iterative vs. recursive